Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Resolution of axiom

-The final example in Figure~\ref{fig:gregg}, first observed by Gregg Musiker, demonstrates the necessity of axiom $6$ in the definition of dual equivalence graphs.
+The example in Figure~\ref{fig:gregg}, first observed by Gregg Musiker, demonstrates the necessity of axiom $6$.
 This graph arises when transforming the graph for the Macdonald polynomial $\widetilde{H}_{(6)}(X;q,t)$.
-This graph satisfies dual equivalence axioms $1$ through $5$, but fails axiom $6$.
-Comparing with the standard dual equivalence graph $\G_{(3,2,1)}$ in Appendix~\ref{app:DEGs}, this graph is a two-fold cover of $\G_{(3,2,1)}$ as expected from its generating function $2 s_{(3,2,1)}(X)$.
+It satisfies axioms $1$ through $5$, but fails axiom $6$.
+Comparing with the standard dual equivalence graphs in Appendix~\ref{app:DEGs}, this graph is a two-fold cover of $\G_{(3,2,1)}$ as expected from its generating function $2 s_{(3,2,1)}(X)$.
 Figure~\ref{fig:tab-gregg} gives the isomorphism classes of the $(5,6)$-restriction of this graph.